freenas/freenas-docs/userguide/system.rst

 instructions in the :ref:`Console Setup Menu` to log into the graphical interface for one of the units, it doesn't matter which one.
-If this is the first login, it will automatically display the "Upload License" screen.
+If this is the first login, it will automatically display the :guilabel:`Upload License` screen.
 Otherwise, click :menuselection:`System --> Support --> Upload License`.

-Paste the HA license you received from iXsystems and press "OK" to activate it.
+Paste the HA license you received from iXsystems and press :guilabel:`OK` to activate it.
 The license contains the serial numbers for both units in the chassis.
-Once the license is activated, the "Failovers" tab is added to "System" and some fields are modified in "Network" so that the peer IP address, peer hostname, and virtual IP can be configured.
-An extra "IPMI (Node A/B)" tab will also be added so that :ref:`IPMI` can be configured for the other unit.
+After the license is activated, the :guilabel:`Failovers` tab is added to :guilabel:`System` and some fields are modified in :guilabel:`Network` so that the peer IP address, peer hostname, and virtual IP can be configured.
+An extra :guilabel:`IPMI (Node A/B)` tab will also be added so that :ref:`IPMI` can be configured for the other unit.

-.. note:: the modified fields will refer to this node as *This Node* and the other node as either *A* or *B*.
+.. note:: The modified fields refer to this node as *This Node* and the other node as either *A* or *B*.
 The node value is hard-coded into each unit and the value that appears is automatically generated.
-For example, if you are on node *A*, the fields will refer to node *B*, and vice versa.
+For example, on node *A*, the fields refer to node *B*, and vice versa.

 To configure HA networking, go to :menuselection:`Network --> Global Configuration`.
-The "Hostname" field will be replaced by two fields:
+The :guilabel:`Hostname` field is replaced by two fields:

-* **Hostname (Node A/B):** input the hostname to use for the other node.
+* **Hostname (Node A/B):** enter the hostname to use for the other node.

-* **Hostname (This Node):** input the hostname to use for this node.
+* **Hostname (This Node):** enter the hostname to use for this node.

 Next, go to